The Working Women’s Centre SA Inc

 The day to day work of the centre is carried out by a small team of staff members, which includes our Director, a Client Services Officer, three Industrial specialists, a Training Officer & an Administrative Assistant.
 Between them, they hold an immense knowledge of the issues and structures affecting working women & all areas of Industrial practise.

-Our centre is open 9am to 5pm on all week days except Tuesday.
+Our centre is open Monday to Friday from 9am to 5pm.
 Anyone is welcome to call & leave a voicemail at any time.
 Alternatively the we encourage work related enquiries to be directed to the online form on our Contact Us page.
 We offer telephone based interpreting services for speakers of languages other than English.

 Call us: 1800 652 697